keithpitt/DKPredicateBuilder/Readme.markdown

 ### Working with NSArray

-`DKPredicateBuilder` also ships with a way to use the predicate builder with `NSArray` objects.
+`DKPredicateBuilder` ships with a way to use the predicate builder with `NSArray` objects.

 ```objective-c